 Love never ends.
 The teaching that love is eternal is something that demands a sincere religious response from us.
 Christian love is not some cheap romanticism—it is bewildering, it is incomprehensible, and it is cosmic.
 As St. John teaches: “Anyone who does not love does not know God, because God is love” (1 John 4:8).
 Even with our neighbours who are atheists, even if you are not inclined to prayer in any way and do not believe in the eternity of the soul and of the promise of the life everlasting, we all know that our love for our beloved does not end with their death.
 That our love persists, that our love for our beloved defies the cleavage of death is so universal and so viscerally self-evident that all human beings can mourn for the death of a loved one together across creedal divides.
 But the Christian must add more to this drama of death, a cosmic interjection that our atheist neighbours might find embarrassingly pious: our love for the beloved does not end with our deaths either.
 The teaching that love is everlasting must be central to the way we Christians understand our relation to the dearly departed, and a true understanding of our mortal relation to the eternal can only be grounded in the cosmic reality of love.
 True prayer then, must be a sacrifice of this everlasting love, and I want to suggest that our sacrifice of prayer can only be complete if it keeps the deceased in our hearts too.

 In our complacent capitalist age, especially in North America, we live in a world that is deathly afraid of truly facing death in all its horror and sorrow.
 It is not only capitalist secularism that seeks to trivialize and obscure death—a great deal of contemporary Christianity (be it Protestant, Roman Catholic, or otherwise) in our “developed countries” infantilizes death through syrupy banalities, closely mirroring the way the mourning for the dead is morphed into increasingly self-congratulatory “celebrations of life” in our secular civic lives.
 So obsessive is our desire to avoid death that our culture has now even developed the curious practice of “living funerals”.
 But who among us are untouched by death?
 Who among us do not have loved ones who have departed from us, loved ones who have lost loved ones?
 Even with the dead in front of us we are increasingly incapable of looking death in the face, as if by papering over the grievousness of death we will outrun both the finality of their departure and our own impending end.
-But brethren, we will all return to the dust.
+But brothers and sisters, we will all return to the dust.

 What is so tragic about our contemporary approach to death is that it reveals how artificial our constant calls to “the good life” can be.
 Can an image of good life be authentic if the picture it presents constantly seeks to avoid the problem of suffering and death?
 Can the idyllic consumerist paradise our late capitalist world says our lives should look like really be a good life if it ignores the inevitable decline of our flesh and mind?
 Can we really continue to talk so self-contentedly about the supposed progress of history while the environment is decimated by our uncontrolled consumption, our continent is gripped by the most destructive drug crisis we have ever seen in its history, and the ethnonationalist demons again march openly in our streets?
 Avoiding death not only is an attempt to veil our own mortality from ourselves, but it is to also fail in loving our beloved and mortal neighbours; it is to fracture the everlasting connection between us and our dearly departed.
 For the atheist our forgetfulness of death and our mortality is a tragic childishness, an inauthentic apprehension of our lives and the lives of others.
 For the Christian it also separates us from the love that continues to flow between us and the departed, and the forgetfulness of death is also the path that inevitably leads to idolatry and the tacit rejection of the Nativity, Passion, Crucifixion, and Resurrection of our Lord.

-But brethren, Christian love is not merely romantic, it is so much more than the fragility of childish fancies that fade away and are discarded when inconvenient.
+But brothers and sisters, Christian love is not merely romantic, it is so much more than the fragility of childish fancies and sentimentalities that fade away and are discarded when inconvenient.
 The love of Christ, the secret of the immortality of love lies in its powerlessness and senseless charity.
 It gives without reserve.
 The more stupid and helpless it appears the greater is its depths and heights.
 Death is mute and evil is impotent before love.
 The self-styled leaders of our world, be they prophets, teachers, politicians, gurus, intellectuals, clergy, and royalty, are all impotent before it.
 Dumb, blind love is the meaning of human existence, and the purpose of Christian practice is to pour out our lives into our troubled world, not feed it pathetic moralistic self-help platitudes that require absolutely nothing from us.
 To follow in the footsteps of Christ, the Apostles, the martyrs, and all the saints is to render ourselves vulnerable, to allow love to overwhelm us and drown our pride.
 The drama of salvation is not a record of compromised humans constantly failing to overcome evil.
 No, it is the record of a cosmic war fought by unrelenting evil struggling to pulverize the meek jewels of human love with death.
 But death has no power before love.

 I can only say that in the depths of my guts and in the corners of my heart, I confess that praying for the dead is a deeply human thing to do.
 It is, I believe, one of the purest acts of love that can be performed by us mortals, an act of love given for those who we have committed to the earth and will never see again in this life, an act of love given by us as mortals in a way that can only be done by mortals; a remembrance of our beloved and of our own real and urgent mortality in perpetuity.
 There is a beauty to praying for the dead because it is good, and it is good because it speaks to the everlasting love between us and our beloved that death cannot destroy.
 If true prayer is nothing other than an act of love, and if our love for our dearly departed is everlasting, how can we not pray for them?
 I am aware that this plea is not a systematically rigorous doctrinal argument.
 My only hope here is to illicit our parish to consider the problem of death, to not fear it.
 I pray that, even if you still remain theologically doubtful about prayers for the dead being a proper Christian practice, that we can, together, overcome our sorrows that prevent us from thinking about our dearly departed and the Crucifixion, and have faith in our Lord’s mercy and the life of the world to come.